-- Successful candidates with a thorough understanding of the subject matter from their secondary-school education and a level of academic ability adequate to the pursuit of an education in scientific fundamentals through the Faculty of Engineering program - Successful candidates unfettered by preconceived notions and prepared to understand the essential attributes of natural phenomena by rigorously identifying them firsthand, organizing the information and knowledge they have obtained, and thinking in logical terms. - Successful candidates with the foundational language proficiency and communication skills in order to develop the capacity to convey their own opinions and arguments clearly, in either Japanese or other languages. - 4.
+- 1. Successful candidates with a thorough understanding of the subject matter from their secondary-school education and a level of academic ability adequate to the pursuit of an education in scientific fundamentals through the Faculty of Engineering program - Successful candidates unfettered by preconceived notions and prepared to understand the essential attributes of natural phenomena by rigorously identifying them firsthand, organizing the information and knowledge they have obtained, and thinking in logical terms. - Successful candidates with the foundational language proficiency and communication skills in order to develop the capacity to convey their own opinions and arguments clearly, in either Japanese or other languages. - 4.
 Successful candidates overflowing with the enthusiasm and vitality to creatively pursue new horizons of technology and science.

-When selecting candidates for admission, in addition to the examination by the National Center for University Entrance Examinations (Center test), the Faculty of Engineering evaluates the results of university-specific examinations to understand each applicant's basic academic abilities in mathematics, science, English, and Japanese.
+When selecting candidates for admission, in addition to the examination by the Common Test for University Admissions, the Faculty of Engineering evaluates the results of university-specific examinations to understand each applicant's basic academic abilities in mathematics, science, English, and Japanese.

 When assessing an application with a unique examination (Tokusyoku-Nyushi), the admission teams will identify applicants with outstanding academic capabilities in science and engineering in addition to the abovementioned basic academic abilities.
-Each Undergraduate School evaluates applicants in accordance with its-Admission Statements-based on (1) applicants' academic transcripts, (2) letters of recommendation, (3) records of outstanding performance in activities, (4) letters of intention (i.e. a proposal letter with a set of future goals for learning) learning design, (5) records of the National Center for University Entrance Examination (Center test), and (6) interviews results.
+Each Undergraduate School evaluates applicants in accordance with its-Admission Statements-based on (1) applicants' academic transcripts, (2) letters of recommendation, (3) records of outstanding performance in activities, (4) letters of intention (i.e. a proposal letter with a set of future goals for learning) learning design, (5) records of the Common Test for University Admissions, and (6) interviews results.